Ric17101/TodoOfflineApp/README.md

-# expense_tracker_app
+# todo_offline_app

-A flutter app that can be used to Track your budget or expenses Offline
+A flutter app that can be used to manage your tasks or todos offline

 ## Getting Started